-The Master's program leads to a Master of Science in Computer Science.
+The Master's Program leads to a Master of Science in Computer Science.
 It is intended for students with a strong background in computer science and a desire to prepare for research studies or professional practice.
 Holders of the baccalaureate degree in computer science or a related field are invited to apply for admission to the MSCS program.
-Students whose undergraduate degree is not in computer science may be required to complete some preparatory work in addition to fulfilling the requirements listed below.

 1. Complete the following four core courses: